Judopay/JudoKit/README.md

 ## Integration

-**Be aware that bit code must be disabled when you submit your Archive to the App Store**
+**We experienced some issues with archives containing bitcode when submitting to the App Store - We advise you to exclude bitcode from your archives for now**

 ### Sign up to judo's platform